The sour wineApple Cider Vinegar

 What to look for in an Apple Cider Vinegar

 If you’re currently imbibing Apple Cider Vinegar, or you’ve been thinking about it, here are some of the words that should feature on the label on your bottle of sour wine:

 Oh!
 And obviously ‘apple’, ‘cider’, and ‘vinegar’ should probably appear on the bottle as well!

 Alternatively you could just look at the contents.
 If it’s the ‘good stuff’ it will appear brown and murky — delightful, huh?

 Note: Use the clear (cheaper!) vinegars for all your cleaning and some beauty requirements.

-Personally, I don’t use ACV on my skin, as I think it smells like feet, or maybe, used socks?
+Personally, I don’t use Apple Cider Vinegar on my skin, as I think it smells like feet, or maybe, used socks?
 I can never decide!
 However, I do use it as a ‘clarifying agent’ for my hair.
 I use the supermarket variety (the good ol’ D.Y.C brand!)
-I dilute 8 caps of ACV into 500 ml of water and rinse my hair with this (basically I pour it over my head), whenever it’s too oily, or ‘dandruffy’ (usually when I’ve consumed too much sugar or alcohol)
+I dilute 8 caps of Apple Cider Vinegar into 500 ml of water and rinse my hair with this (basically I pour it over my head), whenever it’s too oily, or ‘dandruffy’ (usually when I’ve consumed too much sugar or alcohol)

 It works a treat.
 It essentially ‘resets’ my hair.
 It makes it super clean and leaves it silky soft.
 Following this, I wash my hair twice, as the vinegar leaves your hair smelling stinky.